Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable processes: Spectral density estimation

 \subsection{Kernel density estimator and weak consistency}

-We denote by $\{\hat{Z}_{k,n}\}_{k=1}^N$ the estimators of the absolute frequencies $\{\left\vert Z_k\right\vert\}_{k=1}^N$, where $N\in\mathbb{N}$ is the number of the largest peaks located from the periodogram.
-Recall that frequencies $Z_k$ are drawn independently from a distribution with the sought-after symmetric spectral density $f$ as probability density function.
+We denote by $\{\hat{Z}_{k,n}\}_{k=1}^N$ the estimators of the absolute frequencies $\{\vert Z_{[k]}\vert\}_{k=1}^N$ corresponding to the $N\in\mathbb{N}$ largest peaks located of the periodogram.
+Recall that frequencies $Z_k$, hence also the $Z_{[k]}$, are drawn independently from a distribution with the sought-after symmetric spectral density $f$ as probability density function.

 \begin{rem} Let $Z$ be a random variable with symmetric probability density function $f$.
 Note that the probability density function of $\vert Z\vert$ satisfies the relation $f_{\vert Z\vert}(x)=2f(x)$ for any $x\geq 0$. \end{rem} Hence, applying a kernel density estimator on the estimates $\{\hat{Z}_{k,n}\}_{k=1}^N$ yields an estimate of $2f$.
 Denote by $\hat{f}_N$ the kernel density estimator with kernel function $\kappa$ and bandwidth $h_N>0$: